History of the Civil Air Patrol: Pilot training and the cadet program

 In October 1942, CAP planned a program to recruit and train youth with an emphasis on flight training.
-The CAP cadets assisted with operational tasks and began indoctrination and training towards becoming licensed pilots.
+The CAP cadets assisted with operational tasks and began training towards becoming licensed pilots.
 Cadets were not exempt from being conscripted; however, the military atmosphere and general setting around them would provide an advantage to cadets who were subsequently called into service.
 To become a cadet, one had to be between the ages of 15 and 17, and be sponsored by a CAP member of the same gender.
 The cadet program called for physical fitness, completion of the first two years of high school and satisfactory grades.
 It was open only to native-born American citizens of parents who had been citizens of the United States for at least ten years.
 These restrictions were intentionally imposed to hold down membership levels until a solid foundation could be established.

 Perhaps the most astonishing fact of the cadet program's 20,000-plus initial membership was the lack of cost; it cost the Office of Civilian Defense less than US$200 to get the program underway, and this was to cover administrative costs.